smartdevicelink/sdl_evolution/proposals/0230-spp-resource-management-for-android.md

 Regarding who is responsible for the localization process, two steps are proposed:
 1. English strings (which is default language) must be properly reviewed and maintained by steering committee.
-2. Localized strings are maintained by project maintainer, and steering committee will be responsible for sign off those localized strings.
+2. Localized strings are maintained by project maintainer, and steering committee will be responsible for sign off of those localized strings.

 ### Listing application that uses Bluetooth

-When SPP resource error is detected, if we can narrow down the apps that actually uses the Bluetooth socket, that will be helpful for users to get recovered.
+When SPP resource error is detected, if we can narrow down the apps that actually use the Bluetooth socket, that will be helpful for users to get recovered.
 Unfortunately, it is not realistic to identify exactly what apps are using Bluetooth.
-We can, however, list up applications that requests bluetooth permission, something like below:
+We can, however, list applications that request bluetooth permission, something like below:

 ```java
 	public static List<ApplicationInfo> checkBluetoothApps(Context context) {